kmcryle/RawtoReady/README.md

 5. Open the local URL shown in your terminal to access the app.

 ## Repository Structure
-Here’s how the repository layout should look like:
+Here’s how the repository layout should look like: <br>
 .
 ├── .streamlit/ <br>
 │   └── config.toml